jrhillae/AlienCSI_VM_JH/blogpost.md

 ```shell
   $ cat vespa_velutina_interactions.tsv | wc -l
 ```
 Before we continue it is important to highlight that an interaction always consists out of a source species, an interaction type and a target species.
 In the file vespa_velutina_interactions.tsv, _Vespa velutina_ might occur both as source or target species.
 In the following we want to list all unique source and target species with which _Vespa velutina_ is interacting.
 To do this, we filter all unique species names from column 8 and 48 within the file vespa_velutina_interactions.tsv.
-Both columns refer to the [mapped species name](https://www.globalbioticinteractions.org/process) of the source species and target species, respectively, within the interaction.
+Both columns refer to the [mapped species name](https://www.globalbioticinteractions.org/process) of the source species and target species, respectively.

 ```shell
  $ cat vespa_velutina_interactions.tsv| cut -f8 | sort | uniq > vespa_velutina_sources.tsv